Upcoming Section Camps

 Click HERE to access morning meeting Ski Camp Documents

-This is a horse assisted, self-catered and self-guided hiking trip designed for families.
+This is a horse assisted, self-catered and self-guided hiking trip.
 We hike in with full sized day packs and the horses haul in food plus other gear.
 The big day is the in-hike of 19 km with 650 meters of vertical up and 400 meters vertical down.

 We will be staying at Tonquin Valley Adventures lodge located on the east side of Amethyst Lake.
 The Lodge is about 25 km southwest of Jasper at an elevation of 2,000 meters.
 The area is viewed by many as one of the nicest alpine valleys in the Canadian Rockies.
 Planned day hikes include Majestic ridge with the toe located 4.4 km from lodge (from toe a scenic gentle ridge with a 400 meter gain over 5 km) and the Clitheroe Basin alpine meadow (we leave the trees at kp 1.8; total loop length 10 km with vertical gain of 400 meters).